Present at FNCE® 2019

 The Call for Sessions will open September 1 and close November 15, 2018

-The Academy of Nutrition and Dietetics will host FNCE® 2018 in Washington, D.C. from October 20-23.
-We are looking for subject matter experts to present advanced-level education sessions that provide attendees with actionable solutions to drive our profession into the next century.
+The Academy of Nutrition and Dietetics will host FNCE® 2019 in Philadelphia, Penn. from October 26-29.
+We are looking for subject matter experts to present advanced-level education sessions that provide attendees with actionable solutions to drive our profession into the future.
 Keep the following in mind while creating your session proposal:

 Has this been done before?

 The Committee for Lifelong Learning is looking for original ideas that challenge nutrition and dietetics professionals to embrace change.*

 *Session participants must confirm that the session material will not be presented prior to FNCE® 2019.

 The Committee looks for proposals that provoke discussion and audience engagement.

 Does it align with the Academy’s Strategic Plan?

 Is it advanced-level content?